mindspore-ai/docs/docs/mindspore/programming_guide/source_en/dataset_loading.md

 ### VOC Dataset

 There are multiple versions of the VOC dataset, here uses VOC2012 as an example.
 Download [VOC2012 dataset](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar) and decompress it.
+If the download fails, right-click the file and choose "Save as" to download the file.
 The directory structure is as follows:

 ```text
 └─ VOCtrainval_11-May-2012